-Test Task Test Sets Metric Condition

-Robustness Background Noise categories CREMA-D, EMOVO, IEMOCAP, MELD, Change UAP > -0.05

-MSP-Podcast (test-1) Change UAR > -0.05

-Perc.
-Unchanged Predictions > 0.9

-dimensions IEMOCAP, MSP-Podcast (test-1) Change Average Value $ \cdot < 0.03$

-Change CCC > -0.05

-Perc.
-Unchanged Predictions > 0.9

-Robustness Low Quality Phone categories CREMA-D, EMOVO, IEMOCAP, MELD, Change UAP > -0.05

-• C MSP-Podcast (test-1) Change UAR > -0.05

-Perc.
-Unchanged Predictions > 0.5

-dimensions IEMOCAP, MSP-Podcast (test-1) Change Average Value $ \cdot < 0.05$

-Change CCC > -0.05

-Perc.
-Unchanged Predictions > 0.5

-Robustness Rec.
+Test Task Test Sets Metric Condition Robustness Background Noise categories CREMA-D, EMOVO, IEMOCAP, MELD, Change UAR > -0.05 MSP-Podcast (test-1) Perc.
+Unchanged Predictions > 0.9 dimensions IEMOCAP, MSP-Podcast (test-1) Change CCC > -0.05 Perc.
+Unchanged Predictions > 0.9 Robustness Low Quality Phone categories CREMA-D, EMOVO, IEMOCAP, MELD, Change UAR > -0.05 MSP-Podcast (test-1) Perc.
+Unchanged Predictions > 0.5 dimensions IEMOCAP, MSP-Podcast (test-1) Change CCC > -0.05 Perc.
+Unchanged Predictions > 0.5 Robustness Rec.
 Condition categories, dimensions NSC Perc.
-Unchanged Predictions > 0.8
+Unchanged Predictions > 0.8 Robustness Sim.

-Robustness Sim.
 Rec.
 Condition categories, dimensions EMOVO, NSC, TIMIT Perc.
-Unchanged Predictions > 0.8

-Robustness Small Changes categories CREMA-D, EMOVO, IEMOCAP, MELD, MSP-Podcast (test-1) Perc.
-Unchanged Predictions > 0.95

-dimensions IEMOCAP, MSP-Podcast (test-1) Perc.
-Unchanged Predictions > 0.95

-Robustness Spectral Tilt categories CREMA-D, EMOVO, IEMOCAP, MELD, Change UAP > -0.02

-• MSP-Podcast (test-1) Change UAR > -0.02

-Perc.
-Unchanged Predictions > 0.8
+Unchanged Predictions > 0.8 Robustness Small Changes categories CREMA-D, EMOVO, IEMOCAP, MELD, MSP-Podcast (test-1) Perc.
+Unchanged Predictions > 0.95 dimensions IEMOCAP, MSP-Podcast (test-1) Perc.
+Unchanged Predictions > 0.95 Robustness Spectral Tilt categories CREMA-D, EMOVO, IEMOCAP, MELD, Change UAR > -0.02 MSP-Podcast (test-1) Perc.
+Unchanged Predictions > 0.8 dimensions IEMOCAP, MSP-Podcast (test-1) Change CCC > -0.05 Perc.
+Unchanged Predictions > 0.8 their respective mobile phone recordings, and compute the percentage of unchanged predictions.

-dimensions IEMOCAP, MSP-Podcast (test-1) Change Average Value $ \cdot < 0.03$

-Change CCC > -0.05

-Perc.
-Unchanged Predictions > 0.8

-recordings using the boundary microphone, as well as to their respective mobile phone recordings, and compute the percentage of unchanged predictions.

 Another option to evaluate robustness for different recording conditions is to simulate them.
-The Robustness Simulated Recording Condition tests simulate audio recordings at different locations using impulse responses from the Multichannel Acoustic Reverberation Database at York (MARDY) [54] dataset, and different rooms using impulse responses from the Aachen Impulse Response (AIR) [55] dataset.
+The Robustness Simulated Recording Condition tests simulate audio recordings at different locations using impulse responses from the Multichannel Acoustic Reverberation Database at York (MARDY) [57] dataset, and different rooms using impulse responses from the Aachen Impulse Response (AIR) [58] dataset.
 We use the impulse response in the centre position at 1 meter distance as the baseline to test robustness to other positions.
 For the room test, we use the impulse response of a recording booth as reference and compare to impulse responses of other rooms recorded at similar distances as the reference.
-We apply the impulse responses to Italian Emotional Speech Database (EMOVO), to 5000 randomly selected headset recordings from the NSC dataset, and to 5000 randomly selected samples from the TIMIT Acoustic-Phonetic Continuous Speech Corpus (TIMIT) [56], which contains broadband recordings of 630 speakers reading ten sentences in American English.
+We apply the impulse responses to Italian Emotional Speech Database (EMOVO), to 5000 randomly selected headset recordings from the NSC dataset, and to 5000 randomly selected samples from the TIMIT Acoustic-Phonetic Continuous Speech Corpus (TIMIT) [59], which contains broadband recordings of 630 speakers reading ten sentences in American English.
 We select those three datasets as they provide dry speech recordings with a high SNR.
 Then, we measure the percentage of unchanged predictions.

 The Robustness Small Changes tests apply very small transformations to the audio that were designed to be perceived as subtle to a person.
 Each of the small augmentations described in the following is compared to the baseline.
-The Additive Tone test adds a sinusoid with a randomly selected frequency between 5000 Hz and 7000 Hz with an SNR of 40 dB, 45 db, or 50 dB.
+The Additive Tone test adds a sinusoid with a randomly selected frequency between $5000\,\mathrm{Hz}$ and $7000\,\mathrm{Hz}$ with an SNR of $40\,\mathrm{dB}$, $45\,\mathrm{db}$, or $50\,\mathrm{dB}$.
 The Append Zeros and Prepend Zeros tests add 100, 500, or 1000 samples containing zeros to the end of the signal, or respectively the beginning of the signal.
+The Clip test clips 0.1%, 0.2%, or 0.3% of the input sample.
+The Crop Beginning and Crop End tests remove 100, 500, or 1000 samples from the beginning or end of the signal respectively.
+The Gain test changes the gain of the signal by a value randomly selected from $-2\,\mathrm{dB}$, $-1\,\mathrm{dB}$, $1\,\mathrm{dB}$, and